CarlosRodZX/aisd-jse-06-array-iterators/README.md

 console.log(hasFavorite); // Expected output: true
 ```

-- [ ] Run your JavaScript file to see the result.
+- [ ] Run your JavaScript file in the terminal with the command `node index.js` to see the output.

 **Expected Output:**
 ```